Back to National Guide

 Brisbane-Specific Considerations

 Queenslanders and raised homes.
-Paddington, Red Hill, Ashgrove, Woolloongabba, Clayfield.
+Paddington, Red Hill, Ashgrove, Woolloongabba, Clayfield, New Farm.
 These homes were designed for the climate, with high stumps and wide verandahs.
 Adding a covered pergola or insulated patio to extend the existing outdoor space is one of the most natural renovations in Brisbane.
-Many carpenters in South East Queensland specialise in exactly this type of work, and the existing elevated structure can simplify the build.
+The existing elevated structure can simplify the build because carpenters can often tie into the existing framing.
+Many builders across South East Queensland specialise in exactly this type of work.
+A typical Queenslander patio extension with insulated roofing (4x5m) runs $10,000–$18,000 depending on the connection complexity and whether the existing stumps need reinforcing.

 Termite country.
 Brisbane sits in one of Australia's highest termite risk zones.
-Timber posts in ground contact must be H4-treated or steel.
+Under AS 1684, timber posts in ground contact must be H5-treated, and exposed framing above ground should be H3 minimum.
 Even above ground, untreated softwood framing is a risk.
-A good builder will specify appropriate treatments and ensure adequate clearance between ground and timber.
-This is not an area to save money.
+A good builder will specify ant caps on all posts, ensure adequate clearance between ground and timber (minimum 75mm to slabs, 150mm to soil), and use physical or chemical termite barriers at ground contact points.
+Steel framing avoids termite risk entirely, which is one reason it is increasingly popular in South East Queensland.

 Outdoor entertaining culture.
-Brisbane's subtropical climate means the pergola is not a seasonal addition.
-It is a year-round living space.
-Covered pergolas with insulated roofing have become the standard for serious outdoor entertaining, providing shade in summer, shelter from afternoon storms, and a comfortable space through Brisbane's mild winters.
-Many homeowners add ceiling fans, lighting, and outdoor kitchens to create genuine outdoor rooms.
+Brisbane's subtropical climate means the pergola is a year-round living space, not a seasonal addition.
+Covered pergolas with insulated roofing (50–100mm SolarSpan or Cooldek panels) have become the standard for outdoor entertaining, providing shade in summer, shelter from afternoon storms, and a comfortable space through Brisbane's mild winters.
+Many homeowners add ceiling fans, outdoor lighting and power, and outdoor kitchens to create genuine outdoor rooms.

 Storm management.
-Brisbane's summer storms can be intense, with heavy rain and strong wind gusts.
+Brisbane's summer storms bring heavy rain and strong wind gusts, sometimes exceeding 100km/h during severe events.
 A pergola roof needs to handle both the water volume and the wind.
-Insulated panels with proper flashing and generous guttering are more resilient than polycarbonate in storm conditions.
-Stormwater connection is mandatory, not a nice-to-have.
+Insulated panels with proper flashing and generous guttering (150mm quad gutter is standard for patio roofs) are more resilient than polycarbonate in storm conditions.
+Stormwater connection is mandatory and should be specified in the quote with the connection point identified.

 Modern estates.
-Springfield, North Lakes, Redbank Plains, Yarrabilba.
+Springfield, North Lakes, Redbank Plains, Yarrabilba, Ripley.
 Flat blocks, good access, and standard soil conditions make these the most straightforward and cost-effective locations for pergola construction in Brisbane.
-Freestanding pergolas with Colorbond or polycarbonate roofing are common here, typically built within the first year or two of moving in.
+Freestanding timber pergolas with Colorbond or polycarbonate roofing are common here, typically built within the first year or two of moving in.
+Most of these projects are standard N2 wind classification jobs.

 Sunshine Coast and northern fringe.
-Caboolture, Morayfield, Caloundra.
-Wind ratings increase as you move north toward cyclone zones.
-Properties in these areas may require higher wind specifications for the pergola structure, affecting engineering and material costs.
+Caboolture, Morayfield, Caloundra, Narangba.
+Wind ratings increase as you move north.
+Properties in these areas may require higher wind specifications (N3 or above) for the pergola structure, affecting engineering, post sizing, and material costs.
+Builders working this far north should be familiar with the transition from Region B to Region C wind requirements.

 Hiring a Licensed Carpenter in QLD